Finding a placement

 Contacting an employer

 Contacting an employer yourself can seem a little daunting at first.
-However, there are a number of things you can do in advance to help you prepare:
+However, there are a number of things you can do beforehand to help you prepare:

 - practice what you are going to say - you could ask your parents for support and ask if they will do a practice phone call